Updated January 15th, 2022

 Hardwood

 The lumber that can be produced from Black Walnut is absolutely beautiful.
-The straight closed grain can be used in a variety of applications from furniture, cutting boards, and even smaller art projects.
+Known as “aristocrat of the fine hardwoods”[8], the straight closed grain can be used in a variety of applications from furniture, cutting boards, and even smaller art projects.

 Cons